mbr/ragstoriches/README.rst

       print body
       print

-Install the library and `BeatifulSoup 4
+Install the library and `BeautifulSoup 4
 <https://pypi.python.org/pypi/beautifulsoup4>`_ using ``pip install
 ragstoriches beautifulsoup4``, then save the above as ``craigs.py``, finally run with ``ragstoriches craigs.py``.